Issue Date: January 2021

 III.
 Committee Structure and Operations

 The Board shall designate one member of the Committee as its chairperson.
-The Committee shall meet in person or telephonically at least once a year at a time and place determined by the Committee chairperson, with further meetings to occur, or actions to be taken by unanimous written consent, when deemed necessary or desirable by the Committee or its chairperson.
-Unless otherwise allowed under the Partnership Agreement, all actions by the Committee shall be undertaken by unanimous vote.
+The Committee shall meet in person or telephonically as often as necessary at a time and place determined by the Committee chairperson, with further meetings to occur, or actions to be taken by unanimous written consent, when deemed necessary or desirable by the Committee or its chairperson.
+Unless otherwise required under the Partnership Agreement, all actions by the Committee shall be undertaken by simple majority.

 The Committee may invite such members of management to its meetings, as it may deem